The University of La Verne is on rolling admission. Applications received after the priority deadlines will be considered as space permits.

 - Personal Statement.
 The personal statement essay allows us to learn a little more about you.
 Essay topics can be found in the application.

-- Letter of Recommendation.
+- Letter of Recommendation (Optional).
 One letter of recommendation from a teacher or counselor where you are currently enrolled or most recently attended.
 You can find recommendation forms in the application.

 - SAT or ACT Test Scores (Optional).
 The University of La Verne is now test-optional, which means that you have the option to submit an SAT or ACT test score if you feel it strengthens your application.
 Test scores must be sent to the university directly from the testing agency or be reported on the official high school transcript.
 Learn more about our test-optional policy here.